gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test cases

-- Executable provides an api with no implementation.
-Library implements that api, and is linked into executable.
+- Utility library defines functions in header files.
+Executable is built using those functions.
+- Single api library and 2 implementations of that api.
+Two executables built using the same sources, linking against different library implementations
-- LibraryA provides an api and a default implementation.
-LibraryB implements the api.
+- LibraryA provides an api and an implementation.
+LibraryB provides an alternate implementation.
   Executable links to api of LibraryA and implementation of LibraryB.
 - Compilation succeeds and linking fails when executable requires library, but only declares dependency on api.
+- Visual studio solution for executable with separate api library and implementation library.

 ### Open issues

 - Better mapping to Visual Studio

-## Story: Header-only libraries
+## Story: Component depends on a pre-built library

-### Use case

-Producer project publishes a library consisting of header files only (e.g. a library of C++ template classes).

-Consumer project compiles an executable against this library.
+### User visible changes

+    prebuiltLibraries {
+        boost_regex {
+            headers {
+                srcDir '../../libs/boost_1_55_0/boost'
+            }
+            binaries.all { binary ->
+                // Locate the exact boost binary required if (binary.toolChain.visualCpp) {
+                    outputFile = file("../../libs/boost_1_55_0/lib/libboost_regex-vc71-mt-d-1_34.lib")
+                } else {
+                    outputFile = file("../../libs/boost_1_55_0/lib/libboost_regex-gcc71-mt-d-1_34.a")
+                }
+            }
+        }
+    }

 ### Implementation

-- Fix the NativeBinary implementation so that when the selected binary has no source files, the default 'linkage' for that binary is 'api'.
-- The 'static' and 'shared' linkage of a header-only library are not available.
+- Pull methods of `NativeComponent` and `NativeBinary` that only apply to components/binaries that are _built_ by Gradle into a separate interface.
+- Add a new `NativeComponent` subtype that represents a `PrebuiltLibrary`, and respective binary subtype.
+- Add a new `prebuiltLibraries` container for `PrebuiltLibrary` instances (need a better name for this)
-- Don’t create tasks for empty source sets
+- Do not create tasks for binaries that are not built by Gradle
+- Output file should be specified in `binaries.all {}` block
+- Headers of prebuilt libraries are available when compiling for all linkages
+- Link-time and run-time files are determined as per 'regular' libraries
+- Prebuilt binaries are not included in Visual Studio (except as included headers in dependent components)
+- Install task does not copy pre-built libraries into the install image, and sets the appropriate path variables in the generated script.

 ### Test cases

-- Library provides a set of header files and no source files.
-Library is used by Executable for compilation.
-- Library provides a different set of header files for debug and release variants.

-## Story: Component depends on a pre-built library

-- Add a new container for prebuilt libraries
-- Add a library implementation that doesn't have output-related properties
+- Use Gradle to build the library-portion of the HelloWorldApp, and treat it as a pre-built library linked into an executable.
+    - Executable uses static variant of pre-built library
+    - Executable uses shared variant of pre-built library.
+Ensure that when installed, the pre-built library is referenced from it source location.
-- Don't create tasks for generating library binary outputs
+    - Ensure no tasks are executed for pre-built library.
-- Allow output file to be specified in a binaries.all {} block
-- Install task does not copy pre-built libraries into the install image, and sets the appropriate path variables in the generated script.
+- Define multiple variants (buildType/platform) of a prebuilt library.
+Build multiple variants (buildType/platform) of executable using this library
+- Define a header-only prebuilt library.
+Executable depends on 'api' linkage and references header files.
+- Generate visual studio solution for executable that depends on prebuilt library.

+### Open issues

 - Allow these to be set as toolchain specific linker args (ie -l and -L) as well.

-### Open issues

-- Mapping to Visual Studio

 ## Story: Allow source sets to be generated